greenmancode/docs/IYPluginDocs.md

 [Infinite Yield Website](https://infyield.yolasite.com/)

-Infinite Yield & Inspired by Edge#2928
+Infinite Yield is developed by Edge#2928, Zwolf#3762, and Moon#0653

 Documentation written by Greenman#8153